Create. Share. Engage.

 Jonathan Murphy:

-I think that one would be design activities for learners that are directly related to the standard or learning outcome that you desire to have them, and that these activities must be related to what the learners are doing in the workplace because that way, you'll get engagement from the learner becauseecause they're not having to do something particularly new.
+I think that one would be design activities for learners that are directly related to the standard or learning outcome that you desire to have them, and that these activities must be related to what the learners are doing in the workplace because that way, you'll get engagement from the learner because they're not having to do something particularly new.
 They're doing it in the workplace.
 They're recording or evidencing that activity in the workplace.
 People then will do it.

 Kristina Hoeppner: